locka99/opcua/README.md

 The plan is for unit tests for at least the following

 * All data types, request and response types will be covered by a serialization
-* Chunking messages together, handling errors, buffer limits
+* Chunking messages together, handling errors, buffer limits, multiple chunks
 * Limit validation on string, array fields which have size limits
 * OpenSecureChannel, CloseSecureChannel request and response
 * Sign, verify, encrypt and decrypt (when implemented)
 * Data change filters
 * Subscription state engine
+* Encryption

 ## Integration testing

-Integration testing shall wait for client and server to be implemented.
+Integration testing shall wait for client and server to be complete.
 At that point it shall be possible to write a unit test that initiates a connection from a client to a server and simulates scenarios such as.

 * Discovery service
 * Connect / disconnect